LLNL/b-mpi3/README.md

 }
 ```

-This ensures that `finalize` is always called (by the destructor) and that we are using a copy and not the global communicator.
+This ensures that `finalize` is always called (by the destructor) and that we are not using the original global communicator, but a duplicate.

-Since this pattern is very common, a convenient "main" function is declared by the library as a replacement for main and provided by the `mpi3/main.hpp` header.
+Since this pattern is very common, a convenient "main" function is declared by the library as a replacement declared in the `mpi3/main.hpp` header.

 ```cpp
 #include "../../mpi3/main.hpp"